nick22985/nick22985/README.md

 - 🌱 I’m currently learning Spigot, Java, Bucket and lots more
 - 💬 Ask me about anything [here](https://github.com/nick22985/nick22985/issues)

-##### Projects

-<p>yes the names suck I have yet to come up with some cool names</p>

-- Discord Bots
-	- Trello bot - A bot that can query trello for cards and other data
-	- Manaapi (not offical) - Bot that queries the mana api for statistics and other things
-	- All in one discord bot - A fully fledge discord bot that does moderation, games, web dashboard and other things
-- Manastatistics (not offical) - Website that queires the mana api for statistics and other things
-- NvimDiscordRPCLua - Yet another discord rpc client that works in pure lua for neovim
-- MGCC (Minecraft Gui Console Client) - A minecraft console client that has a cool gui and is very easy to use
-- ChatAffections - A java plugin based of chat feelings but with full database support
-- Many other projects here and there

 <p align="center">
 	<a href="https://discordapp.com/users/221602145462386688">
 		<img src="https://img.shields.io/badge/Discord-5865F2.svg?&style=for-the-badge&logo=Discord&logoColor=white"/>